abdalrahmanalmahrouq/graduation-project/PROJECT_COMMENTS.md

 ` feat: enhance the notifications page for the patient user ` Nov/17 **Purpose:**
 < now the patient will know when the lab or doctor upload any results for his account>

+### Commit

+` Fix some system logical issues` Nov/18
+**Purpose:**
+< the issues was the doctor private id was displayed for any user, to fix this just use the public key
+ , other issue was when the clinic delete doctor the doctor still occurs in clinics page for the patient , other issue the same thing but for dashbaord clinic , other issue when the doctor enter his speciality in arabic and saved in arabic id database i solve it by make the query also search for arabic language. >